wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 ## Backup & restore settings

-Backup is a special field type added by the plugin that allows you to backup and restore the settings.
+Backup is a **special field type** added by the plugin that allows you to back up and restore the settings.

-If you use Meta Box Builder to create fields, please add a normal textarea field, and go to tab Advanced of the field settings and add a custom settings with key "type" and value "backup" as follows:
+If you use Meta Box Builder to create fields, please add a normal textarea field, go to tab Advanced of the field settings, and add a custom settings with the key "type" and value "backup" as follows:

 ![create a backup field in Meta Box Builder](https://i.imgur.com/ISMmm0p.png)